Confidence, Independent creative thinking and Passion

 JO ACTY

-Jo Acty was born in Maidstone Kent, studied Fine Art at Maidstone Art College, Winchester School of Art, and Brookes University.
+Jo Acty was born in Maidstone Kent, studied Fine Art at Maidstone Art College, Winchester School of Art, and Brookes University, BA in Fine Art and a Pcert in Artist Teacher Practice.

 She started ArtWorks in 1989 and has been a freelance artist and teacher within the Oxfordshire area and Devon for over 35 years.
 She has worked in Schools (Nursery, Primary and Secondary), Museums.
 Hospitals, libraries, Nature Reserves, secure facilities, and with youth groups.

 She loves teaching and sharing skills and is especially excited by materials.
 She works in a variety of media and works to commission and has exhibited in Oxford, London, and Devon.
-Her own work explores the theme of liminal and transient places and the link with our emotional landscape. https://www.instagram.com/joacty/
+Her own work explores painting and printmaking as a vehicle to record life. https://www.instagram.com/joacty/

 Jo is an Arts Award Adviser, (Arts Council Award Scheme)